Person wearing headphones with eyes closed experiencing music and memory connection

 5. The Soundtrack of a Life

-You're in a grocery store, barely paying attention to the speakers overhead, when suddenly a song comes on and you're seventeen again.
+You're in a grocery store, barely registering the speakers overhead, when a song comes on and you're seventeen again.
 You can smell the upholstery of your first car.
-You can feel the summer heat through the windshield.
-The emotion hits before the memory does, a wave of something you can't quite name, and then the details rush in: the road, the friend in the passenger seat, the feeling that everything was about to begin.
+You feel the summer heat pressing through the windshield.
+The emotion arrives before the memory does — a wave of something you can't quite name — and then the details rush in: the road, the friend in the passenger seat, the absolute certainty that everything was about to begin.

 The Brain's Musical Architecture